What are Interjections? Types of Interjections in English with Examples

-Interjections are an exciting part of English grammar that often goes unnoticed, but they’re more common than you might think.
+Interjections are an exciting part of the English language that often goes unnoticed, but they’re more common than you might think.
 These little words or phrases express emotions like surprise, joy, anger, or excitement.
 They can add feeling to your speech and writing, making conversations more natural and lively.
 Whether you’ve shouted “Wow!” when you saw something amazing or whispered “Oops” after a small mistake, you’ve already used interjections!

 What Are Interjections?